gabewillen/sqlite-graph/docs/TESTING.md

 ### Test Organization

-All tests are managed through CMake/CTest:
+All tests are managed through Make:

 1. **Main Test Suite** (`test_graph`)
    - Combines all unit tests into a single executable